anirban1996/Machine-Learning/README.md

 3. A Decision tree is a decision support tool that uses a tree-like model of decisions and their possible consequences, including chance event outcomes, resource costs, and utility.
 It is one way to display an algorithm that only contains conditional control statements.

 4. Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operates by constructing a multitude of decision trees at training time.
 For classification tasks, the output of the random forest is the class selected by most trees.

+5. A support vector machine (SVM) is a supervised machine learning model that uses classification algorithms for two-group classification problems.
+After giving an SVM model sets of labeled training data for each category, they're able to categorize new text